nashville-software-school/server-side-python-curriculum/orientation/exercises/03_LISTS.md

 1. Now that all the planets are in the list, slice the list in order to get the rocky planets into a new list called `rocky_planets`.
 1. Being good amateur astronomers, we know that Pluto is now a dwarf planet, so use the `del` operation to remove it from the end of `planet_list`.

-## Iterating over planets
+## Challenge: Iterating over planets

 1. Create another list containing tuples.
 Each tuple will hold the name of a spacecraft that we have launched, and the names of the planet(s) that it has visited, or landed on. (e.g. `('Cassini', 'Saturn')`).
 1. Iterate over your list of planets, and inside that loop, iterate over the list of tuples.
-Print, for each planet, which sattelites have visited.
+Print, for each planet, which satellites have visited it.